rail5/stranslate/README.md

 ## Usage

+Basic usage:

-Basic usage: `stranslate -f "Chinese" -t "English" -i "你好"`
+`stranslate -f "Chinese" -t "English" -i "你好"`

+`stranslate "你好"`

 For detailed information about the usage of the program, see the manual.